k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ## CNI plugins in virtual environments

 SR-IOV CNI plugin doesn't support running in a virtualized environment since it always requires accessing to PF device which usually doesn't exist in VM.
-The recommended CNI plugin to use in virtulized environment is the [host-device](https://www.cni.dev/plugins/main/host-device/) CNI plugin.
+The recommended CNI plugin to use in a virtualized environment is the [host-device](https://www.cni.dev/plugins/current/main/host-device/) CNI plugin.

 ### Virtual environments with no iommu